What do teenagers in Singapore want to do on weekends? We asked, and here are the results...

 If you aren’t too tired from exams, waking up early and doing the Southern Ridges Walk is super fun to do with friends.
 Don’t forget the sunscreen!

 Looking to hang out someplace grungy and trendy?
 Somerset Skate Park is the perfect place to shred or just kick about with some friends.
-Filled with fun people and art-covered ramps, this place is perfect for meeting new people and getting a cool shot for IG!
+Filled with fun people and art-covered ramps, this place is perfect for meeting new people and getting a cool shot for TikTok!
+Right next door is the new Trifecta by The Ride Side, with a free-for-all skate bowl, plus indoor surfing and snowboarding if your teens are keen on checking it out.

 To get the buzz of a rollercoaster without having to pay for a day out at Universal Studios, go to the Slingshot at Clarke Quay.

 Teenagers are constantly obsessed with the notion of driving, but since getting a license is still a few more years away… The next best thing is karting!
-Let them tear up the tracks at The Karting Arena.
-This electric kart circuit in Singapore boasts a 545-metre-long track with 11 sweeping corners and hairpin turns.
+Let them tear up the tracks at KF1 Karting.
+Currently Singapore’s largest karting circuit, put the pedal to the metal along the 960m long track with 18 corners to keep you on your toes.
+Plus, there’s no minimum age requirement – they do have to be at least 155cm tall to reach the pedals, though.
 Wannabe F1 racers can live out their fantasies in (relative!) safety.

 Cool indoor activities for teenagers in Singapore

 Do the teens want to catch a flick?
 Skip mainstream cinemas!
-ArtScience Museum doesn’t just have awesome kid-friendly exhibits, it hosts regular free screenings of local and international films at its Expression Gallery.
+ArtScience Museum doesn’t just have awesome kid-friendly exhibits; it hosts regular free screenings of local and international films at its Expression Gallery.
 Or get them to pack the picnic basket and mat and set off for Botanic Gardens, which holds monthly film screenings at the Eco Lake Lawn.
-If your teen is a fan of indie, local, and cult films, The Projector screens an impressive selection of alternative flicks.
+If your teen is a fan of indie, local, and cult films, Filmhouse is now open!
+Taking over the space previously owned by The Projector, it will be screening an impressive selection of alternative flicks.
 Else, watch a stage performance, live or recorded, at The Esplanade.
-Check out our full guide on alternative cinemas for all the deets.

 Spend a day at the ArtScience Museum and check out the Future World exhibit!
-We also love the Singapore Art Museum for its large variety of art.
-It’s also a great ‘grammable location.
-It’s currently under renovation (boo), so you’ll have to wait till 2023 to check it out again.
+We also love any of the cool museums in Singapore for a spot of culture with your teen.
 Another IG-worthy museum is the National Gallery over at City Hall.
 The outdoor steps look almost like The Met in New York, don’t you reckon?

-Library hopping is a pretty cool youth hangout, don’t think otherwise.
-There are a fair few awesome libraries around Singapore, including the [email protected], which has a wealth of books, CDs and DVDs and Jurong Regional Library, which has a dedicated teens library service with a library created for teens by teens.
-It also hosts open-mic gigs and performances for young talents.
-Or just pick up a book; we know just the coming of age novels they should start with…
+Library-hopping is a pretty cool teen activity; don’t think otherwise.
+There are a fair few awesome libraries around Singapore, including the Central Library, which has a marine biodiversity-themed section for kids, and Jurong Library, which has a dedicated teens library service with a library created for teens by teens.
+It also hosts open mic gigs and performances for young talents.
+Or just pick up a book; we know just the coming-of-age novels they should start with…

-Yes, cat cafes are still going strong in Singapore, and there’s nothing like a little pet therapy to keep the teens happy.
+Yes, cat cafes are still going strong in Singapore, and there’s nothing like a little pet therapy to keep the teens happy – plus some have really affordable entry!

 Hormonal changes can do a number on a teenager (remember that phase, parents?).
 What can they do about it?
 Well, the kids can let it out at The Fragment Room.
 Don’t worry, everything’s safe!
 Except for the stuff that they’ll be breaking… Feeling a little more fearless?
 Pop by The Axe Factor to throw some axes (not hands!).
 And who knows, maybe your teens can pick it up as a hobby?
 Or maybe not…